GraphQLGuide/book/text/bg.md

 [requestIdleCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) runs the given function when the browser is idle, after it has finished rendering the changes triggered by `updateUI()`/`this.setState()`.

 - **Animation**: Humans perceive a motion as smooth at 60 fps—when 60 frames are rendered per second.
-If we take 1000 milliseconds and divide by 60, we get 16.
+If we take 1,000 milliseconds and divide by 60, we get 16.
 So while something is moving on the page, we want the browser to be able to render every 16ms.
-The browser needs 6ms to paint, which gives us 10ms left to run JS in.
+The browser needs 6ms to paint, which gives us 10ms left to run JS.
 “Something moving” includes visual animations like entrances/exits and loading indicators, scrolling, and dragging.